 “A fool thinks himself to be wise, but a wise man knows himself to be a fool.”

 – William Shakespeare, INFP

 INFPs value humanity in all its various shapes and forms, and can see nothing more detestable than people who think they deserve better or are somehow “above” anyone else.
-The INFP sees every individual as full of of possibilities and potential.
+The INFP sees every individual as full of possibilities and potential.
 INFPs are champions of the underdogs, the downtrodden, the misunderstood.
-They will have an open mind to hearing anyone’s problems or concerns; but they are extremely turned off by arrogance and entitlement.
+They will have an open mind to hearing anyone’s problems or concerns, but they are extremely turned off by arrogance and entitlement.

 INFPs value authenticity highly and always seek to be true to themselves and their deeply-held personal values.
 Dishonesty and pretentious behavior turns off the INFP tremendously.
 As mentioned above, the INFP will have a very open mind towards nearly anyone – but being yourself, being honest, and being authentic are extremely important to them.